Why The Upcoming Harriet Tubman Movie Is So Timely, Even 106 Years After Her Death

 As you were describing the mood of the country back then, I, for a second, felt like you were referring to the political climate today — were those parallels on your mind as you were filming?

-“Yes, unfortunately it's on my mind that this is a country that is still awash in its turbulent history.
-We're still definitely suffering the trauma, and the after-effects of slavery.
-And that expresses itself in various ways.
-Obviously, there was so much progress that we felt, in [Barack] Obama being president.
-Look at where we had come in a relatively short amount of time, to come to a place where a black man is president, and yet look what happened right after with the backlash.
-The way it swung, it was obviously incredibly polarising.
-Right now it feels like we've been pulling a slingshot back in time, and it's incredibly frightening.”

-It seems unimaginable that it’s taken so long for a biopic like this to get made.
-Do you feel like there's a real will now to finally not only tell a story about black leaders, but also black women leaders?

 “Certainly I hope so.
-We're in a wonderful time for recognising women.
+We're in a wonderful time for recognizing women.
 It's not been for lack of trying.
 People [have been] trying to make a Harriet Tubman movie for a long time.
-It's hard to get movies made, and it's hard to get movies made about black people, and it's hard to get movies made with a woman protagonist.
+It's hard to get movies made, and it's hard to get movies made about Black people, and it's hard to get movies made with a woman protagonist.
 So, there are lots of reasons why it has been an uphill battle that many people have been valiantly fighting.
-I'm just very thrilled and honoured that I've got the opportunity to do it.”
+I'm just very thrilled and honored that I've got the opportunity to do it.”

 Advertisement